rahulyhg/projeto-admin-faces/README.md

 # template-admin-faces
-Template que será utilizado no curso
+Template utilizado no desenvolvimento do sistema